W-Appz/PassSafe/README.md

 3. Changes theme depending on your device (dark/light)
 4. No data collected
 5. Built-in hashing system
-6. Easy to manage and maneuver
+6. Simple interface and easy to use
 7. Actively maintained app
 8. Uses secure [256-bit AES encryption](https://www.zetetic.net/sqlcipher/design) to store password locally
 8. Bug reports will be worked upon with high priority